cberes/crypto-clock/README.md

 ### LCD

 Connect your LCD pins to your Raspberry Pi.
-The :CD's RW pin must be tied to ground.
+The LCD's RW pin must be tied to ground.

 | LCD    | GPIO | Model 1 B pin |
 | ------ | ---: | ------------: |